 “Yes!
 It’s like the last day in a foreign country.
 You finally figure out where to get the coffee, and drinks, and a good steak.
 And then you have to leave.
 And you won’t ever be back.”

 Berlin is all around them, the Fernsehturm rising high in the east like the Times Square New Year’s Ball, the lights of Charlottenburg Palace flowing faintly in the west, and all around the glorious junkyard of the city: abandoned warehouses and chic new lofts and boats all done in fairy lights, concrete Honecker residential blocks imitating the old nineteenth-century buildings, the black parks hiding Soviet war memorials, the little candles somebody lights each night before the doors where Jews were dragged from their houses.
-The old dance halls where elderly couples, still wearing the beige of their Communist lives, still telling secrets in the learned whisper of a lifetime of a lifetime of wiretapping, dance polkas to live bands in rooms decorated in silver Mylar curtains.
+The old dance halls where elderly couples, still wearing the beige of their Communist lives, still telling secrets in the learned whisper of a lifetime of wiretapping, dance polkas to live bands in rooms decorated in silver Mylar curtains.
 The basements where American drag queens sell tickets for British expats to listen to french DJs, in rooms where water flows freely down the walls and old gasoline jugs hang from the ceiling, lit from within.
 The Currywurst stands where Turks sift sneezing powder onto fried hot dogs, the subterranean bakeries where the same hot dogs are baked into croissants, the raclette stands where Tyroleans scrape melting cheese onto the bread and ham, decorating it with pickles.
 The markets already setting up in local squares to sell cheap socks, stolen bicycles, and plastic lamps.
 The sex dens with stoplights signaling which clothing to remove, the dungeons of men in superhero costumes of black vinyl with their names embroidered on them, the dark rooms and back alleys where everything possible is happening.
 And the clubs everywhere, only just getting started, where even middle-aged married folk are sniffing lines of ketamine off black bathroom tile, and teenagers are dosing each other’s drinks.
 In the club, as he later recalls, a woman gets onto the dance floor and really lets go during a Madonna song, really takes over the floor, and people are clapping, hooting, she’s losing her mind out there, and her friends are calling her name: “Peter Pan!
 Peter Pan!”
 Actually, it isn’t a woman; it’s Arthur Less.
 Yes, even old American writers are dancing like it is still the eighties in San Francisco, like the sexual revolution has been won, like the war is over and Berlin had been liberated, one’s own self has been liberated; and what the Bavarian in his arms is whispering is true, and everyone, everyone, even Arthur Less – is loved.